Tiling dense hypergraphs: Proof of the main results

-The proof of \cref{lem:almost-perfect-matching-partite} follows \emph{mutatis mutandis}\footnote{‘Changing what must be changed’, that is, with the obvious modifications to the new setting.} along the lines of the proof of \cref{lem:almost-perfect-matching}.
+The proof of \cref{prp:almost-perfect-matching-partite} follows \emph{mutatis mutandis}\footnote{‘Changing what must be changed’, that is, with the obvious modifications to the new setting.} along the lines of the proof of \cref{prp:almost-perfect-matching}.
+The main difference is that \cref{thm:DH81-partite} is used instead of \cref{thm:DH81} in the proof of the partite analogue of \cref{lem:larger-matching}.
 We omit the details.